Aşiyan (magazine)

 The Ottoman journal Aşiyan (Arabic: آشیان; DMG: Āšiyān; English: "Home") was published in Istanbul between 1908 and 1909 in a total of 14 issues.
 The content focused on literary, scientific and political topics.
 One of the most famous writers of Aşiyan is Halide Edib Adıvar (1884-1964), a popular Turkish nationalist, writer and feminist.
-She published a range of articles that deal with the women's position in the Ottoman Empire, the modernization of women and the criticism of former politics.
+She published a range of articles that dealt with the women's position in the Ottoman Empire, the modernization of women and the criticism of former politics.